About these T&Cs

 If you pay a biller more than you owe, you can contact the biller and ask for a refund of the overpayment.
 You can also raise a dispute by contacting a Coach.
-See 'How to contact us' if you want to do this.
+Read 'How to contact us' in 'Getting in touch' if you want to do this.

 If you pay a biller less than you owe, you can make another BPAY Payment for the amount you still owe.
 If this amount is less than the biller's minimum payment, you can ask us to arrange for a reversal of the initial payment so you can then make the payment again for the correct amount.

 If a biller receives a BPAY Payment by mistake or in error, this won't count as a payment by you of any amount you owe the biller.

 - to a person or for an amount that is not in accordance with your instructions or